 In place of the toga, the Romans started wearing tunics.
-A tunic looks like a long tee shirt.
+A tunic looks like a long tee shirt that stops just above the knees.
 Summer tunics were made of linen and winter tunics were made of wool.
 During the colder months, they also wore something that looked like trousers.
-The Romans also invented socks, which they wore during colder times.
+The Romans invented socks, which they wore during colder times.

 Fashion for Roman Men: Roman men of good taste would wear a single ring as a fashion accessory.
 To flout good taste, men wore rings on every finger and even arm bracelets.
 They never wore wrist bracelets since that reminded people of the chains of slaves, and no free Roman wanted to be mistaken for a slave.
 Hair styles changed with the times.
 At times long hair was the thing with beards and mustaches.
 At other times being clean shaven with short hair was in style.
 Sometimes men even curled and braided their hair.

 Fashion for Roman Women: Women enjoyed gazing at themselves in mirrors of highly polished metal (not glass).
 The ancient Roman women loved ornate necklaces, pins, earrings, bracelets and friendship rings.
 Pearls were favorites.
 Women often dyed their hair, usually golden-red.
 They used false hairpieces to make their hair thicker or longer.
 Sometimes, Roman women wore their hair up, in carefully arranged styles, held with jeweled hairpins.
 Sometimes they wore it down, curled in ringlets.
 Parasols were used, or women might carry fans made of peacock feathers, wood, or stretched linen.
 Women's street shoes were made of leather, like a man's.
 In the house, most Romans (men and women) wore sandals.
 Women's sandals were brightly colored.
 Some were even decorated with pearls.